lupyuen/pinephone-nuttx/README.md

 # Test NuttX with QEMU: Multi Core

-Let's test NuttX on QEMU with 4 Cores of Arm Cortex-A53...
+And this is how we test NuttX on QEMU with 4 Cores of Arm Cortex-A53...

 ```bash
 ## Start QEMU (4 Cores) with NuttX